Environment and Safety

 Environmental management & protection

 Safeguarding and protecting the natural environment is a dedicated practice that c2c embraces in the areas that we operate.
-We maintain organisational structures, management systems, procedures and training that ensure compliance with all EU and UK regulatory frameworks.
+We maintain organisational structures, management systems, procedures and training that ensure compliance with all UK regulatory frameworks.

 c2c continues to have zero prosecutions, enforcement notices, breaches or violations.